pabloecardona/anotalo-app/README.md

-# 📝 Notes app.
+# 📝 Anotalo app.
 To keep registry of your personal notes
 This project was developed to provide a simple note-taking tool, even for the grocery list.
 I applied the knowledge acquired at the helsinki university bootcamp.